 To serve, I like to drizzle the top of the cheese with more olive oil and some fresh herbs.
 Try using flatbread crackers topped with the cheese and some assorted veggies.

-- If you do not have cheese cloth, don’t worry.
-Just use either a clean white tea towel or even good quality paper towels.
+- If you don’t have cheese cloth, you can use a clean white tea towel or even good quality paper towels.